Travel guide

 Why traditional roaming is expensive

 Roaming is expensive by design.
-Telecommunications operators have to pay their international partners for every megabyte you consume on their networks, and that cost is passed on to the end user with a very high commercial margin.
+Telecom operators have to pay their international partners for every megabyte you consume on their networks, and that cost is passed on to the end user with a very high commercial margin.
 Understanding the pricing structure will help you avoid surprises.

 Wholesale agreements between operators